Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

+Our findings revealed that a gradient of social comfort levels emerged across different modes of engagement: multiplayer play felt the most natural and least awkward, while solo play introduced some discomfort.
+Watching others play without access to the spectator view was described as the most awkward experience.

 First, players in multiplayer games are less likely to feel awkward compared to single-player experiences.
 They feel more comfortable when the MR world is shared with another person, knowing they are not alone in MR while being observable to passersby.
 From the passersby's perspective, watching the players' interactive body movements gives them hints about the content of the MR game.
-An online reviewer commented, \emph{"If you and a friend are doing this together, you're no longer a dork.
-You're going your own way"} (L31).
-When questioned about awkward levels in public settings, all on-site participants reported lower awkward feelings during paired games than single-player games. \emph{"2 people playing the game out there is fully acceptable"} (P1-12).
-One of them stated,
+When questioned about awkward levels in public settings, all on-site participants reported a lower sense of awkward feelings during paired games than single-player games.
+P1-P12 agreed that two people playing the game out there is fully acceptable.
+One of them stated, \dquote{It's no longer embarrassing if it takes two doing embarrassing things together} (P12).